8 Coffee Barista Skills: How to Elevate Your Coffee Game

 What you can expect to see in the future, if expensive restaurants begin matching a $15.00 an hour minimum wage, is that you’ll start learning other skills and taking on more duties until you can see some level of advancement.

-It’s a way to do what you love while learning business sense and skill.
+It’s a way to do what you love while learning business sense and skills.
 There’s no telling where it’ll take you.

 Follow Your Passion for Coffee